 Radiation is usually given as external beam radiation, meaning that the radiation beam is generated by a machine that is outside the patient.
 Exposure to the beam typically takes only a few seconds (similar to having an x-ray).
 Some patients will need radiation therapy after surgery and you should discuss this option with a radiation oncologist, who is specialized in the use of radiation treatment.

 How is trastuzumab given? — Trastuzumab is given during and then after chemotherapy, for a total treatment duration of 12 months.
 During chemotherapy, trastuzumab is given with each cycle of chemotherapy.
-Once your course of chemotherapy is completed, trastuzumab is given by itself, usually every three weeks, for one year.
+Once your course of chemotherapy is completed, trastuzumab is given by itself, usually every three weeks.

 What are the side effects of trastuzumab? — The most common side effect of trastuzumab is fever and/or chills.
 Heart failure develops in about 3 to 5 percent of women treated with trastuzumab.
 However, trastuzumab-related heart damage may not be permanent.